AgentBillster/Nexus-FE/README.md

-## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/gameThing.git`
-2. Navigate to the project directory: `cd gameThing`
-3. Install dependencies: `npm install`
-4. Start the server: `npm start`

-## Collaboration

-This project has a large scope and we are looking for collaborators who are passionate about esports and have experience in web development.
-If you are interested in contributing to Climb, please contact us at [email address].
-We welcome all feedback, bug reports, and feature requests.

-Thank you for your interest in Climb!

 # Nexus: Accessible centralized esports gaming platform

 The concept of Nexus is to create an application that enables anyone to experience the insane energy and thrill of in-person competitive esports gaming.
 With the growing demand of competitive ranked gaming the world needs a centralized platform. in other words One rank to rule them all. users will be able to create participate or spectate both rewarded and non-rewarded ranked esports events in their local community in an organized and streamlined manner.
 I aim to bring back the electric atmosphere of the old arcades that my father spoke of, while infusing it with the beauty of modern gaming technology.